 This was named the catchiest ever hit single in a 2014 UK scientific study by Manchester's Museum of Science and Industry.
 The result came from an online survey, which asked 12,000 people to name a song as soon as they recognized it.
 They were chosen at random from more than 1,000 clips of best-selling tunes with participants averaging around five seconds to clock a track.

-The Spice Girls' earworm was named in an average of 2.29 seconds, ahead of Lou Bega's "Mambo No 5 (A Little Bit Of)," which was recognized an average of 2.48 seconds.
-Survivor came third with "Eye of the Tiger" at 2.62 seconds.
+The Spice Girls' earworm was named in an average of 2.29 seconds, ahead of Lou Bega's "Mambo No 5 (A Little Bit Of)

 This song has been used in some memorable scenes from TV shows.
 On the 2007 One Tree Hill episode "All Of A Sudden I Miss Everyone," the girls on the show do a dance routine to the song; in the 2009 Simpsons episode "How The Test Was Won," Ralph Wiggum sings it; in the 2013 episode of Glee, "Guilty Pleasures," the student perform the song.